What Does a Criminal Investigator Do?

 Community colleges and universities offer programs, which include courses in criminal law, criminal theory and psychology.

-Most graduate from a police training academy and work as police officers to gain law enforcement experience.
-Training academy work typically includes classes, such as suspect apprehension, and hands-on work, such as traffic control, incident reporting and weapons training.
+Most Cls graduate from a police training academy and work as police officers to gain law enforcement experience.
+Training academy work typically includes classes, such as suspect apprehension.
+It also involves hands-on work, such as traffic control, incident reporting and weapons training.
 Some programs also include a physical fitness component.

 Job candidates with the ability to speak more than one language have an advantage.